-- 7.1 Advice and guidance on how to pursue matters of concern may be obtained from the Council's nominated contact points who are: - Chief Executive: bev.smith@nwleicestershire.gov.uk Telephone 01530 454500 - Monitoring Officer: elizabeth.warhurst@nwleicestershire.gov.uk Telephone 01530 454762 - Section 151 Officer: tracy.bingham@nwleicestershire.gov.uk Telephone 01530 454707 - Audit Manager: lisa.marron@nwleicestershire.gov.uk Telephone 01530 454728 - 7.2 Concerns may be raised verbally or in writing, to any of the above named individuals.
+- 7.1 Advice and guidance on how to pursue matters of concern may be obtained from the Council's nominated contact points who are: - Chief Executive: Allison.thomas@nwleicestershire.gov.uk Telephone 01530454500 - Monitoring Officer: elizabeth.warhurst@nwleicestershire.gov.uk Telephone 01530 454762 - Interim Section 151 Officer: glenn.hammons@nwleicestershire.gov.uk - Audit Manager: kerry.beavis@nwleicestershire.gov.uk Telephone 01530 454378 - 7.2 Concerns may be raised verbally or in writing, to any of the above-named individuals.
 If raising a concern in writing, it should be addressed to the named individual at the:

+Council Offices

+North West Leicestershire District Council

+Whitwick Road

+Coalville

+Leicestershire

+LE67 3FJ

-Council Offices North West Leicestershire District Council Whitwick Road Coalville Leicestershire LE67 3FJ Clearly mark the envelope "Confidential".
+Clearly mark the envelope "Confidential".